AbKF2030/Workstation_Performance_Improver/README.txt

 WHO BENEFITS FROM THIS SCRIPT:
 ______________________________
 - Any employee running Windows 10 on their workstation.
+Don't run this program on Windows 8 or earlier because I haven't tested it out on these versions.